Oakland Rent Control

 Within thirty days of receipt of the tenant’s request for the one-year extension, the landlord must file a notice with the Rent Adjustment Program documenting the claim of protected status.
 If the landlord contests the protected status, the landlord must file an objection with the Rent Adjustment Program within fifteen days after a tenant claims status as elderly or disabled.
 The tenant must respond to any landlord request for information within thirty days.
 The landlord must keep the documents submitted by any tenant confidential.

 If a tenant is displaced temporarily for the landlord to make repairs, the above payments function as caps.
-For temporarily relocation, the landlord must provide the tenant with a payment that covers actual and reasonable moving expenses as well as temporary housing costs.
+For temporary relocation, the landlord must provide the tenant with a payment that covers actual and reasonable moving expenses as well as temporary housing costs.
 While these payments function as statutory caps, if you are displaced due to the condition of your rental unit, you may have grounds for a lawsuit against your landlord in which you could be entitled to substantially more money.
 In addition, a displaced tenant has the option of moving back into the same unit or a comparable unit in the same building as soon as the unit is ready for re-occupancy.
 The owner must notify a displaced tenant, by certified mail, at least thirty days in advance of the availability of the unit.
 The displaced tenant must keep the owner informed of their current address while they are displaced, and must notify the owner of their intention to move back within seven days of receiving notice of the unit’s availability.

 For additional information, please contact one of our Oakland tenant lawyers.

-Contact Us
+Contact Us Contact Us